pimbrouwers/Falco/README.md

 ## Security

-Cross-site scripting attacks are extremely common, since they are quite simple to carry out.
+Cross-site scripting attacks are extremely common since they are quite simple to carry out.
 Fortunately, protecting against them is as easy as performing them.

 The [Microsoft.AspNetCore.Antiforgery][14] package provides the required utilities to easily protect yourself against such attacks.